Basic Tools for Bike Maintenance

 Get a big bulk package of nylon zip ties.
 They’re useful for all kinds of things.

 Many fasteners on your bike call for application of a “non-permanent thread locking agent”.
-This means Loctitle #242 (Blue).
+This means Loctitle #242 (Blue – even though the container is Red).
 This is a viscous slow-drying cyanoacetate glue that you put on the threads of a bolt or nut before installing it.
 It hardens inside the joint to make it vibration-proof.
 Make sure you don’t confuse #242 with other Loctite products like #271 (Red) as they can be very hard to remove without special tools.
 A tiny tube, from any auto supply shop, is all you need.

 A small, powerful magnet mounted on the end of a telescoping handle will save you time and frustration many times.
 You use it to retrieve the bolt or washer that you dropped and that found its way down into the deepest, darkest recess in your bike.
 It can also be used for starting bolts and screws in remote or awkward locations (like inside the air filter).